dgorecz/dgorecz/README.md

-This is a work account, i don't check it as much as my personal one.
+This is my school account

+hi